cvs-health/testaro/README.md

 In identifying the target element for a move, Testaro matches the `which` property with the texts of the elements of the applicable type (such as radio buttons).
 It defines the text of an `input` element as the concatenated texts of its implicit label or explicit labels, if any, plus, for the first input in a `fieldset` element, the text content of the `legend` element of that `fieldset` element.
 For any other element, Testaro defines the text as the text content of the element.

-When multiple elements of the same type have indistinguishable texts, you can include an `index` property to specify the index of the target element, among all those that will match.
+When the texts of multiple elements of the same type will contain the `which` value, you can include an `index` property to specify the index of the target element, among all those that will match.

 ##### Navigations